stefanogavioli/stefanogavioli.github.io/index.md

-(I am just hoping you don't have a 4K monitor so you can enjoy the parallax of the images above)
+(I am just adding stuff so you can enjoy the parallax of the images above)